How to change SQL Server Reporting Services to use Kerberos instead of NTLM

 About Blake Drumm

-My name is Blake Drumm, I am working on the System Center Enterprise Management Team with Microsoft.
+My name is Blake Drumm, I am working on the Azure Monitoring Enterprise Team with Microsoft.
 Currently working to update public documentation for System Center products and write troubleshooting guides to assist with fixing issues that may arise while using the products.
-I like to blog on Operations Manager products mostly, keep checking back for new posts.
+I like to blog on Operations Manager and Azure Automation products, keep checking back for new posts.
 My goal is to post atleast once a month if possible.

 Follow @blakedrumm